Kapilesvara Siva Temple

 The Kapilesvara temple is a Hindu temple dedicated to Shiva located in the south western outskirt of the village Kapilesvara, Old Town, Bhubaneswar, Odisha, India.
 It is located at the end of Kapilesvara road leading from Lingaraj temple to Kapilesvara Village.
 The presiding deity is a Siva-lingam at the center of a circular yonipitha inside the sanctum.
 It is a living temple, facing towards east and maintained by Kapilesvara Temple Trust Board.
 The temple is situated within the precinct along with 33 other monuments.
 The precinct is located on the northern embankment of Manikarnika tank over an area of 44.00 square metres.

-Tradition & legends
+Tradition and legends

-According to the local legend this is the birthplace of sage Kapila, who is considered as the father of Sankhya Philosophy.
-He is also considered as the brain child of Brahma, an incarnation of Vishnu and lord Shiva himself.
-Hence it is a sacred place where the shrine is dedicated to Lord Kapilesvara Siva.
+According to the local legend this is the birthplace of Lord Shiva, who is considered as father of the Universe.
+He is also seen as the brain child of Brahma, an incarnation of Vishnu and Lord Shiva himself.
+Hence, it is a sacred place where the shrine is dedicated to Lord Shiva.